akshithakiran9-maker/Bioinformatics_blast_project/README.md

 Conclusion :

-The unknow protein sequence(Q9Y3Z3) was analysed using computationaltools and Homology-based functional annotation.
+The unknow protein sequence(Q9Y3Z3) was analysed using computational tools and Homology-based functional annotation.
-Blast analysis identified NP_001350662 as top hit with 100% identity and 0.0 E-value.Based on these analysis the unknow protein is predicted to regulate intracellular dNTP levels and restrict viral replication by inhibiting viral dna synthesis, similar to SAMHD1.
+Blast analysis was identified NP_001350662 as top hit with 100% identity and 0.0 E-value.Based on these analysis the unknown protein is predicted to regulate intracellular dNTP levels and restrict viral replication by inhibiting viral dna synthesis similar to SAMHD1.